bryledesma/my_first_repository/README.txt

-This is a totally and seriously awesome course about Git!
+This is a totally awesome course about Git!

 You'll learn all the basics and some advance features that Git offers.